-- $s{min}$ identifies the smallest neighbourhood to generate new solutions, - $s{\text{max}}$ identifies the largest neighbourhood to generate new solutions, - $\delta s$ identifies the increase of k between two subsequent attempts.
+- s{min} identifies the smallest neighbourhood to generate new solutions, - s{max} identifies the largest neighbourhood to generate new solutions, - δs identifies the increase of k between two subsequent attempts.

-The basic exchange heuristic adopts the smallest neighbourhood in the hierarchy, for the sake of efficiency: $N_e$ with $e \le s{\min}$ .
+The basic exchange heuristic adopts the smallest neighbourhood in the hierarchy, for the sake of efficiency: N_e with $e \leq s{\min}$.

-Parameter tuning The value $s{\min}$ , the minimum neighbourhood in which new starting solutions are generated, should be not too small, as that would forbid or make it harder to exit the current attraction basin.
+Parameter tuning The value s{\min} , the minimum neighbourhood in which new starting solutions are generated, should be not too small, as that would forbid or make it harder to exit the current attraction basin.
 It must not be too large, in order to avoid "jumping over" promising basins of attraction.
 In general one sets $s{\min} = 1$ and increases it if the experiments show that it is profitable (avoiding useless iterations of the original basin of attraction).

-The value $s{\text{max}}$ must be large enough to reach any useful attraction basin, but small enough to avoid reaching useless regions of the solution space.
-The diameter of the search graph is a value of $s{\text{max}}$ that allows to reach any solution from any other solution.
+The value s{max} must be large enough to reach any useful attraction basin, but small enough to avoid reaching useless regions of the solution space.
+The diameter of the search graph is a value of s{max} that allows to reach any solution from any other solution.